Interactive3DGraphicsCourse-UNIUD-2018/boxes-riccardopasianotto/journal.md

 * What about *Project Ancillotto* as code name?
 Sounds good ahah.
 * Looking at some reference images from the *Nieuport 11*.
 * Drawing sketches of the landing gear and thinking about composing boxes.
 There will be a bullon, a wheel, vertical axis and sustaining axis.
 Now to the implementation.
+* Implemented the langing gear as a composition of axes, wheels and bullons.